lubranoa/CS362-Portfolio-Project/README.md

   Because this program is an exercise in Continuous Integration and testing, it does not have the features of a program that can be run to solve a problem or do something for you.
 Here are some "*features*" of this project.

-  - Implements a GitHub Workflow for CI in a shared repository
+  - Configured a GitHub Actions workflow to automate testing and integration in a shared repository.

-  - CI workflow triggers on pushes and pull requests to the repo

-  - CI workflow runs tests and protects the main branch from errant code

-  - Contains three functions that accomplish different tasks

-  - Contains a test suite for testing these three functions

-  - Development of the test suite involved varied testing techniques

-  - My function, `conv_endian`, was developed using TDD
+  - Developed unit tests and designed test suites using Python's unittest framework.

+  - Implemented Test-Driven Development (TDD) methodologies to guide function implementation.

+  - Conducted peer code reviews to maintain code quality and facilitate knowledge sharing.

+  - Established a Continuous Integration (CI) pipeline to streamline team collaboration and ensure robust software testing.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>